itsmehecker/SierraTwo/README.md

 $ wine pip install -r wine_requirements.txt
 $ python3 builder.py -o <TARGET SYSTEM>
 ```
+for windows:
+> pip3 install -r wine_requirements.txt
+> pyarmor-7 pack -e --onefile  -n msdt SierraTwo.py
+This will create a dist directory in which there will be the final exe
 #### **BE SURE TO ADD PYTHON TO PATH WHEN INSTALLING WITH WINE**

 The following commands will setup Wine with 64 bit Python 3.8.2 on your system. `<TARGET SYSTEM>` can be either